 If you had told me two years ago that people would be genuinely interested in buying a pair of true wireless earbuds, I would’ve said, “Wait, why?
 True wireless is easy to lose, don’t have great sound quality or special features, and drop audio far too often.”
 While they’re still easy to lose, the tech inside has improved greatly.
 Don’t get me wrong: if you have a favorite pair of quality IEMs, you’re going to laugh at the thought of sound quality being good on true wireless earbuds.
 But if you’re looking to replace a pair of regular Bluetooth in-ears, you’re not going to be missing much in terms of sound.
 Especially if you switch out the included tips for a pair of Comply memory foam tips (a favorite of ours here).

 This is still a really new category so don’t expect to be blown away by any of these options, but that’s what makes this list so exciting.
 We’ll be updating this list with new products that we feel deserve to be on it, and putting it through our usual testing so you know exactly what you’re getting.
+If these models are still too rich for your blood, check out our picks for best true wireless earbuds under $100.

 The Jabra Elite 65t have the best battery life